Aksh830/My_Project_Works/README.md

 Data analysis and visualization using Excel, including pivot tables, formulas, and dashboards.
 ➡️ [Go to Excel Projects](./Excel_Project)

----

-## 📌 About This Portfolio

-This portfolio is designed to:
-- Highlight my technical skills in data tools
-- Demonstrate problem-solving and analytical thinking
-- Showcase clean, professional data visualizations

 Feel free to explore the folders and preview the work through the included images and files.